Chapter 1: Origins of the Yamaha Synthesizer - Yamaha USA

 CS01

 Since its beginnings in 1974, synthesizer development at Yamaha has unfolded in parallel with many other advancements in tone generation technologies that also began back in the seventies.
-Notable examples are research into FM synthesis, which would go on to become extremely popular in the eighties, and the hybrid Pulse Analog Synthesis System (PASS), which combined digital and analog technologies and was adopted for use in Electone tone generators in 1977.
-Recordings of the sounds produced by these prototype technologies show that, in particular, the analog synthesis approach used in the SY-1 had actually been perfected to a commercially viable level.
-In this regard, it is remarkable how quickly the Yamaha developers of the time identified so many highly promising new technologies and immediately put them to use.
+Notable examples are research into FM synthesis, which became extremely popular in the eighties, and the hybrid Pulse Analog Synthesis System (PASS), which combined digital and analog technologies, and was adopted for use in Electone tone generators in 1977.
+Recordings of the sounds from these prototype technologies reveal that the analog synthesis approach used in the SY-1 had already been perfected to a commercially viable level.
+In this regard, it’s remarkable how quickly the Yamaha developers of the time identified so many highly promising new technologies and immediately put them to use.

-Even after we released the D-1 as the first Electone, many issues concerning sound quality still needed to be resolved.
+Still, many issues concerning sound quality needed to be resolved.
 One particularly challenging problem was how to make these new instruments as expressive as their acoustic counterparts.
-As we have seen, changes in tone and volume over time were identified as critical in this regard, prompting continuous, round-the-clock research and development in the pursuit of better and better sounds to satisfy this need.
-Perhaps symbolic of the high-growth period of the Japanese economy, the then president of Yamaha is said to have instructed his team to "spend whatever you want, but give me something that can be the best in the world."
+Changes in tone and volume over time were critical in this regard, prompting continuous, round-the-clock research and development in the pursuit of better sounds to satisfy this need.
+Perhaps symbolic of the high-growth period of the Japanese economy, the then-president of Yamaha is said to have instructed his team to "spend whatever you want, but give me something that can be the best in the world."
 With such passion and devotion, synthesizer development at Yamaha during the seventies did more than give birth to a dazzling array of original technologies—it undoubtedly laid the foundations for the coming popularization of the synthesizer as a musical instrument.